Oregon State vs. Washington NCAA Football Odds, Plays and Insights | October 2, 2021

 - In Oregon State's four games this season, it has three wins against the spread.

-- This season, the Beavers have won against the spread in each of their two games as a favorite of 2.5 points or more.
+- The Beavers have been favored by 2.5 points or more two times this season and have covered the spread in all of them.

-- Oregon State's games this year have hit the over two times in four opportunities (50%).
+- Oregon State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- Oregon State is 3-1 against the spread and 3-1 overall in games when it puts up more than 17.8 points.
+- Oregon State is 3-1 against the spread and 3-1 overall this season when the team puts up more than 17.8 points.

 - When Oregon State piles up more than 336.0 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Beavers have five giveaways this season, while the Huskies have six takeaways .
+- The Beavers have turned the ball over five times this season, one fewer than the Huskies have forced (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.